March 25, 2021

 In this age group, the doctor usually suggests that you take the Pap test along with the HPV test.
 If the results are normal, then it’s recommended that you wait for 5 years before getting another test done.

-Many older women do not realize that the risk of developing cervical cancer is still present as they age.
+Many older women do not realize that the risk of developing this disease is still present as they age.
 As per the American cancer society, about 20 percent of cervical cancer cases occur in women who are 65 and above.
 However, even then treatment is available, and it can be cured in most cases.

-The HPV (Human papillomavirus) test is a cervical cancer screening test, but it does not determine whether you have cancer.
-Rather, the test looks for HPV, a virus that causes cervical cancer, in your body.
+The HPV (Human papillomavirus) test is a cervical cancer screening test, but it does not determine whether an individual has developed it.
+Rather, the test looks for HPV, a virus that causes this disease, in your body.
 Cervical cancer is increased by some kinds of HPV, such as types 16 and 18.

 Knowing if you have a kind of HPV that puts you at high risk for cervical cancer allows you and your doctor to make more informed decisions about your health care.

-An HPV test is usually combined with a Pap smear, which collects cells from your cervix to evaluate for abnormalities or cancer.
+An HPV test is usually combined with a Pap smear, which collects cells from your cervix to evaluate for abnormalities.
 An HPV test can be done using the same sample as a Pap test or by a second sample taken from the cervical canal.

 The HPV test is usually done for women who are aged 30 and above.
 Under the age of 30, the HPV test is neither recommended nor helpful.
 HPV is quite common and spreads through sexual contact.